yytimmer/newstracker_model/README.md

-# Code associated with "Automated monitoring of online news accuracy with change classification models"
+# Automated monitoring of online news accuracy with change classification models

+## Code

 In this repository, the code that was written in the context of the research article with title "Automated monitoring of online news accuracy with change classification models", submitted for review to Information Processing & Management, is shared.